 Contact DEEP's Bureau of Materials Management and Compliance Assurance if you have specific questions.

-Environmental Topics for Nursing Homes and Long Term Care Facilities - CT DEEP presentation given to Leading Age Facility Managers.
+Environmental Topics for Nursing Homes and Long Term Care Facilities - CT DEEP presentation given to Leading Age Facility Managers (April 2019).
 Topics covered include: new EPA rule on pharmaceutical disposal and how it impacts facilities in CT, water conservation and buying less toxic products checklists, energy efficiency and portfolio manager benchmarking.

 New Checklists Available

 CT DEEP has developed Sustainability Checklists specific to nursing homes and senior living facilities on reducing and recycling food waste, water conservation and buying green products.
 These checklists can help facilities cut costs, protect health and safety, and reduce environmental impact.
 You are encouraged to download these checklists and contact DEEP's Pollution Prevention office to receive assistance with measuring progress.